 The almonds in this come from the addition of ground almonds.
-I mean, if you want, you could add a drop or two of almond extract to amplify the almond taste, but it works like this.
+I mean, if you want, you could add a drop or two of almond extract to increase the almond taste.
+But it works like this.
 There’s a subtle almond taste and the coarser texture of the almonds adds a little more interest to the shortbread.

 I sprinkled some flaked almonds over the top before I baked this.
 It’s not necessary but acts as a nice point of decoration and indicates to anyone passing the biscuit tin that this is Almond Shortbread.
 Or it just provides an obstacle to eating your shortbread if, like Little Miss Traybakes, you’re not a fan of nuts and need to pick them off the top before you’ll eat it!